-Portfolio l Figures for the Landscape and Interior
+Portfolio l Figures for the Landscape and Interior - Maquettes (Models) for large scale works in the public realm.

 The sculptures represented here are very much on the edge of what is achievable using materials such as high-fired clay, steel and polymer plaster.
 Ultimately, they are intended as maquettes for developing outside works on a larger-than-life scale in bronze and steel.